Civil Partnerships For All?- It is finally happening!

 Civil Partnerships form a legal bond between two partners through the signature of a document.
 This gives the couple the opportunity to choose whether they want a full-blown ceremony or simply form a legal agreement.
 This approach promotes equality between the couple and starts the legal relationship, between the two, on an equal footing.

 The UK has come a long way in the promotion of LGBTQ+ rights, allowing same-sex couples to form a civil partnership in 2004 and then marry in 2013.
 The new proposals by Theresa May will allow mixed-sex couples to choose which path they want to follow.
 They will bring the law surrounding marriage and civil partnerships in line with the expectations of an equal and just society, for all couples.

-We have specialist family solicitors in each of our offices, who can offer you a free, no obligation meeting to discuss your issues.
-Make an appointment by calling 0800 389 7093 or completing this form.
-Alternatively you can visit our Divorce and Family services page here.
+We have specialist family solicitors in each of our offices, who can offer you a free, no-obligation meeting to discuss your issues.
+Make an appointment by completing this form.
+Alternatively, you can visit our Divorce and Family services page here.